pavelhendrych/OVS-OP-extensibility-draft/doc/ProcessDescription.md

 TBD

-replace all OVF with OVS
+replace all OVF with Online Validation

 Analyze the service API